MarioRasconMerinoML/Machine_Learning/Reinforcement_Learning/DQN Using Pytorch and Unity ML Agents/Readme.md

+# Deep Q-Network (DQN) Reinforcement Learning using PyTorch and Unity ML-Agents

 This folder is dedicated to the implementation of the Unity ML-Agents within the Udacity Artificial Intelligence Nanodegree.
 Done in Pytorch.
 In tne environment an agent is trained to navigate (and collect bananas!) in a large, square world.